ajb5206/IP7/Bakery.Solution/Bakery/README.md

 ## Description <a id="description"></a>

 Welcome to the Bakery, we have a wonderful three for the price of two special on bread.
-Pastries may be limited.
+Get a deal on pastries when you buy in bulk.

 ## Setup/Installation Requirements <a id="setup/install"></a>

 1. Clone the project to your current directory using the following command: git clone https://github.com/ajb5206/IP7
 2. Navigate to the root folder in the command line
 3. Run the command _`dotnet restore`_
 4. Run `dotnet run`

 ## Known Bugs <a id="knownbugs"></a>
 * Cannot handle non-interger user inputs